Nicole Chung: Early life and education

 Chung was born in Seattle in 1981 to Korean parents who relinquished her to adoption after she spent months on life support.
 She was raised in Oregon by adoptive white Catholic parents.
 In her mid-20s Chung took a nonfiction class and started writing essays.
-She attended Johns Hopkins University, graduating with an undergraduate degree from the Krieger School of Arts & Sciences in 2003 and an MA in 2014.
+She attended Johns Hopkins University, graduating with an undergraduate degree from the Krieger School of Arts and Sciences in 2003 and with an MA in 2014.

-As of 2019, Chung lives in Washington D.C., with her husband Dan and two daughters.
+As of 2019, Chung lives in Washington, D.C., with her husband Dan and two daughters.

 Career

 Chung worked as the managing editor for The Toast from 2014 until the site closed in 2016, after which she became the editor-in-chief of Catapult magazine.
-She continued writing essays on topics involving gender, race, and media, such as the impact of seeing Asian American figure skater Kristi Yamaguchi on television and the experience of casual racism at dinner parties.
+She continued writing essays on topics involving gender, race, and media, such as the impact of seeing Asian American figure skater Kristi Yamaguchi on television and experiencing casual racism at dinner parties.

 All You Can Ever Know

 Her first book, a memoir titled All You Can Ever Know, was published by Catapult in 2018.
-The memoir follows Chung's own life story as well as the story of her birth sister, whom she met after reestablishing contact with their birth parents.
-The book is structured around Chung's efforts during her first pregnancy to reconstruct the story of her own origins, including searching for her birth family, contacting them, then discovering a history of abuse, divorce, and deception.
+The memoir follows Chung's life story as well as the story of her birth sister, whom she met after reestablishing contact with their birth parents.
+The book is structured around Chung's experience during her first pregnancy of searching for her birth family, contacting them, and discovering a history of abuse, divorce, and deception.

 Writing for The Washington Post, Bethanne Patrick called All You Can Ever Know "one of this year’s finest books", while Publishers Weekly called it "vibrant and provocative".
 Katy Waldman of The New Yorker praised the book's "relatability" but noted that the characters are "sympathetic, but not particularly enthralling" and that she wanted "more surprise, more invention, from this book".
 Kate Tuttle of The Boston Globe summarized the book as "deeply thoughtful and moving" and "a fiercely compelling page-turner".